Danger0101/Nebula_Battlefront_CI_PP3/README.md

 3. Two otions now **"yes"** to play or **"no"** to end the game.
 4. choose your option.
 All prompts must be followed by hitting **ENTER** key. **Invalid** enteries will be prompted to try again.
 5. Now enter a username.
-6. Now choose a board size 5 or greater. (eg. 5 is a 5x5 grid)
+6. Now choose a board size 5 or greater. (eg. 5 is a 5x5 grid) **Recommendation** Keep board size udner 10 on the web version.
 7. Now enter how many ships you want to have in the game minimum 5 and maximum is 30% of the grid size. (eg. 5x5 min 5 max 7)
 8. Choose to place ships yourself or let the game pick randomly. choice 1 is manual (You place) and 2 is randomly where the game chooses.
 9. If manually placed you are prompted for each ships x and y coordinates with a space between them.
 (Eg. "1 2")